-One of the most common errors companies make when moving to a cloud services, is failing to set up redundancies for disaster scenarios.
-Developers, who are commonly the people in an organization who start using cloud services first, often assume that the cloud service takes care of security, application availability, backup and recovery, and ensuring service performance, in most cases this isn’t true.
+One of the most common errors companies make when moving to cloud services, is failing to set up redundancies for disaster scenarios.
+Developers, who are commonly the people in an organization who start using cloud services first, often assume that the cloud service takes care of security, application availability, backup and recovery, and ensuring service performance, in most cases, this isn’t true.

 Businesses don’t always accommodate for data center failures.
-When planning make sure to architect your systems so that they are load balanced, shifting workloads to different zones in the event of an outage.
+When planning makes sure to architect your systems so that they are load balanced, shifting workloads to different zones in the event of an outage.
 Systems administrators alike need a sound plan along with deep performance monitoring in place before moving to the cloud in order to ensure the end result isn’t a new job hunt.

 Underestimating cloud sprawl